A practical path from beginner to hire-ready AI engineer: programming basics, LLM APIs, RAG, evals, agents, deployment, and portfolio proof.

 Then add judge-based evals for cases that need language judgment.

-The key is versioning.
+Versioning matters.
 Save model version, prompt version, dataset version, and judge rubric version.
 Otherwise you won't know why a score changed.

 Agents are useful when the model needs to use tools, inspect state, or run multiple steps.

-They are not a shortcut around product design.
+They aren't a shortcut around product design.

 Then add guardrails: